jack-bradshaw/AndroidUtilities/README.md

 There is currently one class in the views package: `SquareImageView`.
 This class extends ImageView and provides all the same core functionality, except it forces the height and width dimensions to be equal.

 ### Utilities
-The utilities package contains useful classes which must be instantiated to be used.
-The package contains:
-- `UiThreadUtil`: An interface definition for executing tasks on the UI thread.
-- `LooperUiThreadUtil`: An implementation of the UiThreadUtil which uses Looper objects to post tasks.

-The UiThreadUtil interface can be used with dependency injection to allow a class to post events on the UI thread without directly depending on the Android framework.
-A mock UiThreadUtil can be injected during testing so that testing can be done without instrumentation, and a real UiThreadUtil can be injected in production.
+The utilities package contains the `UiThreadUtil` interface and the `LooperUiThreadUtil` implementation.
+These components allow other classes to post tasks to the UI thread without directly referencing the Android framework.
+This allows easy testing of classes which would otherwise be difficult if not impossible to test.
+By using a mock/stub UiThreadUtil during testing and a real UiThreadUtil during production, classes can be tested against the JVM instead of against an Android instance.

 ## Licensing
 This library is licensed under the Apache v2.0 licence.
 Have a look at [the license](LICENSE) for details.